System Resilience: What Exactly is it?

 To understand the full scope and complexity of system resilience, it is important to understand the meanings of the key words italicized in the preceding definition and how they are related in the preceding figure.

-Protection consists of the following three functions:
+Protection consists of the following four functions: